-JMOs are not allowed to see patients at the front of the department while the ECNC is in operation - the 2 beds are reserved for the ECNC and waiting room teams.
+JMOs are not allowed to see patients at the front of the department (unless they have been specifically invited) while the ECNC is in operation - the 2 beds are reserved for the ECNC and waiting room teams.

 The role of the ECNC doctor is to get the ball rolling and make a positive impact on as many patient journeys as possible by ordering appropriate imaging and pathology and by sometimes arranging their disposition (eg: discharging from the waiting room or admitting straight to OBS, or getting a bed booked for the MAU team etc).